 Australia is involved in a wide range of United Nations matters and has served on many United Nations bodies.
 It was a member of the Security Council in 1973-74 and, in 1975, a long period of membership on the Trusteeship Council came to an end with the independence of Papua New Guinea.
-It is a member of the Special Committee on Decolonisation and the UN Committee for Namibia.
+It is a member of the Special Committee on Decolonisation and the UN Council for Namibia.

-Australia is a member of the Economic and Social Council for 1980-82.
 Australia also supports the work of the specialised agencies and subsidiary bodies in such areas as development assistance, drug control and human rights.
-It is an active participant in the economic work of the United Nations through such forums as the UN Conference on Trade and Development (UNCTAD) and has been reelected to the UN Development Program (UNDP) Governing Council for three years from 1 January 1983.
-Australia is a member of the UN Commissions on Human Rights, Human Settlements, and Narcotic Drugs, and on the Executive Board of the UN Children's Fund and the Governing Council of the UN Environment Program (UNEP)-and has been elected to the Statistical Commission for a fouryear term which began in 1981.
+It is an active participant in the economic work of the United Nations through such forums as the UN Conference on Trade and Development (UNCTAD) and has been re-elected to the UN Development Program (UNDP) Governing Council for three years from 1 January 1983.
+Australia is a member of the UN Commission on Narcotic Drugs, and on the Executive Board of the UN Children's Fund and the Governing Council of the UN Environment Program (UNEP)-and has been elected to the Statistical Commission for a four-year term which began in 1981.
 Australia is a member of three of the UN Educational, Scientific and Cultural Organisation's Governing Councils and its prominent role in world refugee assistance is reflected in membership of the Executive Committee of the UN High Commissioner for Refugees.